Understanding Your Gut Health: What Is Bad Bacteria?

 Taking Probiotic Supplements

 You’re busy!
 And boy do we know what that’s like.
 It can be hard to fill the gaps in your diet to get an optimum supply of probiotics from natural, fermented foods.
-This is why we created our line of trusted probiotic formulas–each made to support your overall feelings of balance and wellness–so that filling the gaps in your busy life can be easy.
+This is why we created our line of trusted probiotic formulas, such as Total Care Probiotic, Colon Support Probiotic, and Women’s Health Probiotic–Each is made to support your overall feelings of balance and wellness–so that filling the gaps in your busy life can be easy.
 As always, it is recommended to check in with your trusted medical professional before trying any new supplements.